Will this class work for me?

 Do you know of any similar classes where I live?

-We have trained instructors in Sarasota Florida, San Francisco, Chicago, Rockland County NY, Decatur AL, West Palm FL.
-We are attracting and training more instructors each year.
+We have trained instructors in Sarasota and Fort Myers Florida, Chicago, Decatur AL, and West Palm FL.
+We also teach in Palm Springs, CA and occasionally in NYC and Europe.
+We attract and train more instructors each year.

 Stay tuned to our Instructors page to be updated with new instructors.

 I’ve been swimming like this.
 How do I fix it?

 Often people ask us what’s wrong with what they’ve been trying.
 Funny thing is, the answer is almost always the same: you’ve been thinking that what you’re doing with your arms and legs is what’s keeping you from becoming free.
 This is not how it works.
 If your swimming needs fixing, chances are very high that it’s not your stroke…it’s your ability to be one with yourself in the water.
 Once you’ve overcome your fear, your problem will be gone.
 You may then want/need to learn strokes like freestyle once your attention can be focused on mechanics rather than survival.
 So, if your freestyle needs fixing, become confident first.
 Then take a Freestyle class.

 Why do some vacation classes cost more than others?

 The biggest price differences are determined by the varying rates from one hotel to the next.
 Prices are also affected by the costs of airfares and meals of instructors flying to classes and the number of instructors and spotters covering a class.